Am I Eligible? (Common Scenarios)

 Amazon / Flipkart Seller

-Selling goods via E-commerce.
+Selling goods via e-commerce.

 Inter-state Trader